Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Bank Notes Before Independence

-The Reserve bank of India began note production in 1938, issuing 2, 5,10,1000 rupee notes, while the government of India continued to issue 1 rupee notes.
+The Reserve bank of India began production of notes in 1938, issuing 2, 5,10,1000 rupee notes, while the government of India continued to issue 1 rupee notes.

 After independence the government introduced new designs in bank notes.
-In 1970s 20 and 50 notes were introduced.
-In 1987, 500 rupee note was reintroduced followed by 1000 rupees in 2000.
+In 1970s, 20 and 50 rupee notes were introduced.
+In 1987, 500 rupee note was reintroduced followed by 1000 rupee in 2000.
 The language panel on the Indian rupee banknotes has 15 of the 22 national languages of India.

 Value Dimension Colour Reverse Date of Issue